allenwakeup/laravel-modules/README.md

 ### Autoloading

 By default the module classes are not loaded automatically.
-You can autoload your modules using `psr-4`.
+You can autoload your modules using `psr-4` if modules are placed in different folder.
 For example:

 ``` json
 {